PGY3: Perfecting Skills

 2. Required teaching exercises in clinical psychopharmacology take place every Tuesday mornings at both MGH and McLean sites.

-Call ObligationsThe on-call obligation for senior residents (PGY3 and 4) is once every 3-4 weeks at MGH.
-Moonlighting options are also available internally at McLean Hospital.
+Call: Once every 3-4 weeks at MGH.
+Moonlighting options are available at McLean Hospital

 It has been a true privilege to be part of the MGH/McLean community over the past two years.
 I feel I have grown and matured as a physician and individual, while being inspired and challenged by the faculty and peers around me.
 Katie Koh, Class of 2018